Financial Crime Compliance

 Counter Terror Financing

-The European Union’s 4th and 5th Money Laundering Directive (4MLD/5MLD), the USA’s Financial Crimes Enforcement Network (FinCEN) and Financial Action Task Force standards, all require certain organisations to introduce a risk-based approach to Customer Due Diligence to meet financial crime compliance and anti-money laundering demands.
+The European Union’s Money Laundering Directive (4MLD/5MLD), the USA’s Financial Crimes Enforcement Network (FinCEN) and Financial Action Task Force standards, all require certain organisations to introduce a risk-based approach to Customer Due Diligence to meet financial crime compliance and anti-money laundering demands.

 When assessing the risks of money laundering and terrorist financing, organisations should check, as highlighted in the EU Directive Article 18(3), whether any high-risk factors apply.